 Shown are oil filter pleats with visible metal particles.
 In this example, minimal amounts of metal particles are visible on oil filter pleats and should not pose a concern.

-If excessive amounts of metal particles are observed or if there is evidence of damaged oil filter pleats, then unfiltered oil with bearing debris may have been pumped into the oil lubrication galleries, throughout the engine.
-This will require further inspection to confirm degree of contamination and appropriate repair direction.
-(Refer to PIP5216 for HFV6 Gen 1 and Gen 2)
+If excessive amounts of metal particles are observed, or if there is evidence of damaged oil filter pleats, then unfiltered oil with bearing debris may have been pumped into the oil lubrication galleries throughout the engine.
+This will require further inspection to confirm the degree of contamination and appropriate repair direction.
+Refer to Service Bulletin 19-NA-256 for HFV6 Gen 1 and Gen 2.
+Version Information Version 3 Modified Released March 07, 2018 February 07, 2020 - Added the 2020 Model Year, updated the Involved Region or Country section, updated some PI references and changed the bulletin reference in the Oil Filter - Inspect for Excessive Debris section.
+January 22, 2021 - Added the 2021 Model Year and updated Involved Region or Country section.

-Version Information

-Version 1 Modified Released March 07, 2018